 Since tourists are unlikely to spot all the wildlife they might wish to, private guides have always operated in the reserve, and in recent years, privately run zoo-like exhibitions have popped up: a bat jungle, a frog pond, a butterfly garden and a serpentarium."

-To book or ask for more info about our Costa Rica cloud forest tours and guided hikes Click Here
+Contact us to book or ask for more info about our Costa Rica cloud forest tours and guided hikes.

 The Monteverde Cloud Forest Reserve is probably the most famous and visited park in the area.
 It is overseen by the Tropical Science Center of Costa Rica which manages the trails and limits the amount of visitors.
 It has an elevation of 1500-1800m (4900-5900ft) above sea level.
 Because of the biodiversity found in Monteverde, this reserve has been praised as one of the most exceptional forest in the world.
 A hike will take you through well-marked trails with an optional visit to the observation point called “La Ventana”, which is one of the most popular spots in this reserve.